Mexico says corn production will rise in 2023 amid U.S. trade tensions

 The U.S. and Canada have requested trade dispute settlement consultations with Mexico under the U.S.-Mexico-Canada Agreement (USMCA), arguing that Mexico's plan is not based in science.

-Mexico said it would counter the arguments and that the ban will not affect trade with the U.S.
+Mexico said it would counter the arguments and that the ban will not affect trade with the United States.

-(Reporting by Cassandra Garrison and Adriana Barrera; Editing by Richard Chang and Brendan O'Boyle)
+(Reporting by Cassandra Garrison and Adriana Barrera; Editing by Richard Chang, Brendan O'Boyle and Jamie Freed)

 ((Cassandra.Garrison@thomsonreuters.com; +52 55 6200 7873;))